ALCrofts/CABO_SVH_Forest_Sites/README.md

 4. Preliminary Analysis looking at degree of correspondence using fused, full spectrum
 - Composition: procrustes and pearson's correlations
 - Diversity: pearson's correlations
--

 # How to use
 This repository is meant to be a reasonably well-documented record of the analyses carried out in the manuscript detailed above.

 # Associated data products
-Upon acceptance associated data will be made publically archieved in the Ecological Spectral Information System (EcoSIS) repository.
+The associated data are publically archieved in the Dryad repository.
+Crofts et al. (2024).
+CABO forest inventory survey data: Canopy-level spectra, species abundances, and environmental conditions.
+Available at: https://doi.org/10.5061/dryad.5mkkwh7dh.

 DOI: 10.5281/zenodo.10735410